-999 call to arrival at HAC
++ calculated from the time that the 999 call was connected to the Operator.
 Figure 7: Mean journey and call to hospital times for patients conveyed to HACs

 - Mean journey times for patients conveyed directly to a HAC remained at 18 minutes, with a median of 17 minutes.
 Journey times did not change during March 2020. - The overall mean average time from 999 call to arriving at a HAC increased by 4 minutes from last year to 81 minutes (with a median time of 74 minutes). - Between April 2019 and February 2020, the call to arrival at HAC interval was 78 minutes, which in March 2020 increased to 120 minutes.